faithNassiwa/nutrition-clinic-emr/README.md

 # Nutrition Clinic EMR

 ## Installation
-* Import the nutrition_db database in your MySQL server.
+* Import the nutrition_db database dump in your MySQL server.
 * From your commandline, go to the directory with the application code.
-* Run `pip install pymysql` if you don't have pymysql module installed.
+* Run `pip install requirements.txt`.
 * Run `python main.py`.
 ## Usage
 * Enter your MYSQL username and password.
-* .....
+* Select any operation from the menu.
+* Enter details from input prompts as specified.